vschiavoni/minervafs/README.md

 To install these dependencies run the install dependencies script locate in `scripts`.

-- For Ubuntu run `sh scripts/install-dependencies.sh`
+- For Ubuntu run `./scripts/install-dependencies.sh`
-- For Fedora run `sh scripts/install-fedora-dependencies.sh`
+- For Fedora run `./scripts/install-fedora-dependencies.sh`

 # Build